 What is choroideremia?

-Choroideremia is a condition characterized by progressive vision loss which ultimately leads to blindness.
+Choroideremia is a condition characterized by progressive vision loss which ultimately leads to blindness in late adulthood.
 It mainly affects males, whereas female carriers may have mild symptoms without loss of vision.

 Choroideremia is characterized by broad loss of all retinal layers in the eyes, typically beginning during childhood.
 The retina is the light sensitive, inner layer of the eye consisting of many nerve-containing layers.
 A layer of single pigmented cells is the layer outside of the retina, followed by the choroid – which contains small blood vessels.